CDLUC3/dmptool-migration/docs/Projects.md

   languages.abbreviation AS language, roles.user_id AS owner_id, users.email as owner,
   plans.grant_number AS opportunity_id, identifiers.value AS grant_id,
-  CASE plans.visibility WHEN 0 THEN 'ORGANIZATIONAL' WHEN 1 THEN 'PUBLIC' ELSE 'PRIVATE' END AS visibility, CASE plans.complete WHEN 1 THEN 'COMPLETE' ELSE 'DRAFT' END AS status, CASE
+  CASE plans.visibility WHEN 0 THEN 'ORGANIZATIONAL' WHEN 1 THEN 'PUBLIC' ELSE 'PRIVATE' END AS visibility, CASE WHEN plans.visibility = 2 THEN true ELSE false END as is_test_plan, CASE plans.complete WHEN 1 THEN 'COMPLETE' ELSE 'DRAFT' END AS status, CASE
   WHEN plans.org_id IS NULL THEN NULL